Corsair MP600 Pro LPX 1TB: PS5-optimized PCIe 4.0 NVMe review (2026)

 Controller & Memory

 The 1 TB LPX delivers the full Phison E18 performance envelope: 7,100 MB/s reads and 6,800 MB/s writes, matching the 2 TB and 4 TB variants on throughput while scaling endurance to 700 TBW.
-The eight-channel E18 controller is fully populated at 1 TB, so there is no write-speed compromise versus larger capacities.
+The eight-channel E18 controller is fully populated at 1 TB, backed by 1 GB of DRAM, so there is no write-speed compromise versus larger capacities - only the 512 GB model in the line steps down on sustained write performance.

-The factory-installed low-profile aluminium heatsink makes the LPX a drop-in PS5 upgrade, and 1 TB provides room for several large titles alongside the console internal storage.
-For desktop use, the heatsink provides adequate cooling for gaming and general productivity.
+The factory-installed low-profile aluminium heatsink makes the LPX a drop-in PS5 upgrade without needing to source a separate heatsink or worry about clearance, and 1 TB provides room for several large modern titles alongside the console's internal storage.
+For desktop use, the heatsink provides adequate cooling for gaming and general productivity, though it can't be removed if a motherboard's own M.2 heatsink would otherwise be preferred.
 The drive uses a single-sided PCB at 1 TB, maintaining thin-laptop compatibility.

 MP600 Pro LPX Performance & Benchmarks

-The 1 TB LPX delivers 7,100/6,800 MB/s sequential throughput with the E18 generous pseudo-SLC cache -- roughly 150-200 GB of burst writes at full speed.
-The DRAM-equipped E18 controller keeps random I/O latency consistent, and gaming load times are indistinguishable from any PCIe 4.0 flagship.
+The 1 TB LPX delivers 7,100/6,800 MB/s sequential throughput with the E18's generous pseudo-SLC cache - roughly 150-200 GB of burst writes at full speed before the drive settles into its native TLC ceiling.
+The DRAM-equipped E18 controller keeps random I/O latency consistent under multitasking, and gaming load times are indistinguishable from any PCIe 4.0 flagship in the same tier, whether on PS5 or a desktop PC.

 Performance comparison